ssempax1/Statistical-Calculator/References/Outline.md

 Square : is an arithmetic operator that signifies multiplying a number by itself.
 A * A : 2 * 2 = 4

-Square root : The square root is just the opposite of the square. √A  : √ 4 = 2
+Square Root : The square root is just the opposite of the square. √A  : √ 4 = 2